AlanananL7377/github-tutorial/README.md

 CONGRATULATIONS YOU NOW HAVE A GITHUB ACCOUNT!!!!

-> Now lets set up your ide.
-Please click the link bellow and follow the steps **SLOWLY & CAREFULLY**
+> Now let's set up your ide.
+Please click the link below and follow the steps **SLOWLY & CAREFULLY**

 [github.com/hstatsep/ide50](https://github.com/hstatsep/ide50)
-> In this link you are going to be introduced to a **SSH key.** The steps you're following in the link above is connecting you're github account with your ide.
-This will make it easier for you to upload your projects onto Github (remote) without having the need to sign in everytime.
+> In this link you are going to be introduced to an **SSH key.** The steps you're following in the link above is connecting you're GitHub account with your ide.
+This will make it easier for you to upload your projects into Github (remote) without having the need to sign in everytime.
 ---
 ## Repository Setup
 > Now that you have set up your ide and your Github account you can now create repositories.